 The exact connection between gum disease and heart disease is not fully understood.
 It is possible that cardiovascular disease causes or contributes to gum disease, but it is also completely possible that the reverse is also true.
 Another possibility is that the two are related to some third factor (such as smoking, age, or overall inflammation) that simultaneously causes both.

 Whatever the exact relationship is, however, caring for both your heart and your mouth is a great way to celebrate American Heart Month.
-By cutting back on sugar, you can prevent tooth decay and gum disease in Harrisonburg and Winchester; quitting smoking is another step that can have great effects on both oral and cardiovascular health.
+By cutting back on sugar, you can prevent tooth decay and gum disease; quitting smoking is another step that can have great effects on both oral and cardiovascular health.

-If you want to know more about how your oral hygiene affects your systemic health, set up an appointment with Drs.
-Saunders or Dr. Dickson.
+If you want to know more about how your oral hygiene affects your systemic health, set up an appointment with Dr. Saunders.
 Call 540-907-4060 today to reach the Shenandoah Valley Implant Institute.

 Monday: 8:00am - 5:00pm